egovernment/eregistrations/documentation/sections.md

 _constructor_

 **actionUrl** The url to which the the form created around the section will be submitted.

-**label** The label of the section (can be translated to form header, or header of data in user submitted)

 **resolventProperty** This property is used together with `resolventValue`, to check if the fields section fields should be displayed.